formvuelate/formvuelate/index.md

 }
 ```

-You can opt-in to any of these properties or to the entire `validation` object, here is a simple `FormText` component that accepts the `validation` object as a prop:
+You can opt-in to any of these properties or to the entire `validation` object.
+Here is an example `FormText` component that accepts the `validation` object as a prop:

 ```html
 <template>